skoolkid/skoolkit/sphinx/source/commands.rst

 tapinfo.py
 ----------
-`tapinfo.py` shows information on the blocks in a TAP or TZX file.
+`tapinfo.py` shows information on the blocks in a PZX, TAP or TZX file.
 For example::

   $ tapinfo.py game.tzx